 Game Preview: Bears vs. Checkers, 7 p.m.

-(Hershey, PA) - The Hershey Bears continue the 2022-23 season, presented by Penn State Health, as they skate at GIANT Center for the first time in April, hosting the Charlotte Checkers.
+(Hershey, PA) - The Hershey Bears continue the 2022-23 season, presented by Penn State Health, as they face the Charlotte Checkers for the final time during the campaign.

 Broadcast Information